Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Datasets

 \section{Datasets}

-This section provides a broad overview of the controllable summarization datasets and corresponding creation/acquisition strategies.
-The controllable summarization methods have been applied in several ways: 1) by utilizing publicly available summarization datasets, 2) by employing data augmentation or synthetic methods on generic datasets, 3) by creating human-annotated datasets.
+This section provides a broad overview of the CTS datasets and corresponding creation/acquisition strategies.
+The CTS methods are evaluated in several ways: 1) by utilizing publicly available summarization datasets, 2) by datasets derived from generic datasets, and 3) by creating human-annotated datasets.